 The dwarf gourami is another great choice of tank mate for several varieties of fish, and especially the peaceful black moor.
 Dwarf Gouramis won’t bother your black moor for food, either, being satisfied with not only their own food but with cleaning up algae in the tank, too.

-Dwarf gouramis are a peachy orange color with shiny silver fins.
+Dwarf gouramis come in a few variations such as gold or powder blue.
 They also have characteristic whiskers trailing from their raspberry-tinted heads for added visual interest!
 We highly recommend this fish as a tank mate for your black moor.

 Pros of keeping with Black Moor: